Opentrons/otone_hardware/README.md

 If you require more information or assets to complete your construction, please don't hesitate to create an issue in this repository.

-You might also be interested in the [software stack](https://github.com/OpenTrons/otone_central), which is also opensource.
+This hardware is meant to operate in conjunction with an integrated [software stack](https://github.com/OpenTrons/otone_central), designed for the Raspberry Pi.

 ## Open Parts List